kents00/ZipCode/README.md

 # ZipCode
 “Directory of zip codes in one package!”

-The purpose of these files is to provide a solution for users to search for locations based on region, province, city, or zip code.
+The purpose of this project is to provide a solution for users to search for locations based on region, province, city, or zip code.
 The application uses SQLite as its database management system to store and retrieve data.

 ## **Installation**